Zastai/MetaBrainz.MusicBrainz/UserGuide.md

 ### Initial Permissions

-As a first step, you will need to go to [your MusicBrainz account page](https://musicbrainz.org/account/applications) and register an application.
+As a first step, you will need to go to [your MusicBrainz account page][MBAccount] and register an application.
 That provides you with both a client ID and a client secret.

 The second is to get the user to provide your application with the required authorization.
 You do this by calling the `CreateAuthorizationRequest` method, passing the callback URI you configured for your application in step one.
 If you set up an